georg-jung/FluentCloudflare/README.md

 This .Net Standard 2.0 library lets you consume the [Cloudflare REST API v4](https://api.cloudflare.com/) using a fluent syntax.
 It enables you to build requests and parse their results with ease.
 Bring your own `HttpClient`.

 Please note this is currently in active development and the API is likely to change.
+For recent changes and updating instructions see the [Changelog](CHANGELOG.md).

 ## Getting Started